ProjectPythia/CFC-extreme-weather-cookbook/README.md

 ## Structure

-_This cookbook three sections: "Extreme SSTs" and "Extreme Precipitation" and "Links between atmosphere, ocean and ENSO"._
+_This cookbook has three sections: "Extreme SSTs" and "Extreme Precipitation" and "Links between atmosphere, ocean and ENSO"._

 ### Section 1 Extreme SSTs